 1. Ask the provider to write off your portion of the bill after your insurance company has paid its share.
 Sometimes they will, if they’ve gotten enough from your insurer.
 Sometimes they will even if they’ve gotten nothing.

-3. You don't have the money.
+3. Ask for a payment plan.
 By now they know you seriously care about the bill you owe, since you've talked to them repeatedly and maybe even called them on your own, trying to do something about paying it.
 They also know you can't pay it now.
 If they haven’t offered already, ask to make interest-free payments, stretched over a very long time.
 A year or more.
 These payments should give you space to recover first.
 Perhaps you can arrange to pay them a token fee now, or perhaps not.
 Then in six months, when you have regained your health, you’ll start making small monthly payments.
 Don't agree to a schedule that starts right now if you have no hope of meeting it.
 Try for delayed payments.
 Six months or a year later, if you still don’t have the money, try the scenario from the top, asking them to forgo payment entirely.
 Some dentists have payment plans that involve credit card companies and steep interest if you don't pay on time.
 Try to avoid this formal payment system, as it could drive you deeper in debt if you are short on cash.

-6. If you do get a notice that you're being sued over a medical bill, don't ignore it.
+8. If you do get a notice that you're being sued over a medical bill, don't ignore it.
 Then you'll lose your chance to fight.
-You likely don't have the money to hire a lawyer, but you can call your local bar association to get the name of an attorney who will work for you pro bono--free.
+You likely don't have the money to hire a lawyer, but you can call your local bar association to get the name of an attorney who will work for you pro bono---free.
 They do exist and it's not a big deal to find one.
 You qualify based on your lack of income or other circumstances.
 The important thing is to get legal representation, so a judge doesn't just take the medical provider's word for what you owe.
 After all, many medical bills are inflated, or duplications, or just plain wrong.
 If you miss your date in court, you automatically lose your case.
 And by the way, even at this stage you can try to get charity status from the very same company that is suing you.
 You can ask your lawyer to send the medical provider a letter.

 some medical billing issues go around and around because the low-level